arshanq/gemini-interview-helper/README.md

 - **Hotkey Controls**: All functionality accessible via keyboard shortcuts
 - **Cross-Platform**: Works on macOS.

+## 💻 Screen Sharing Compatibility

+This application is designed to be invisible during screen sharing.
+It has been tested and works correctly with:

+*   ✅ Amazon Chime
+*   ✅ Google Meet

+**Note:** There is a known issue where the application windows may still be visible when using **Zoom** due to its aggressive screen capture methods.

 ## 🚀 Quick Start

 ### Prerequisites